SRGSSR/srgletterbox-apple/README.md

 Control center and lock screen integrations are not working reliably in the iOS simulator.
 This is a known simulator-only limitation, everything works fine on a device.

+Moreover, standard view controller transitions (e.g. screen edge pan in a navigation controller), more generally those based on `UIPercentDrivenInteractiveTransition`, will interfere with playback, since they alter layer speeds (and thus `AVPlayerLayer` speed).
+For a perfect result you should therefore implement your own transition animator.
+An example is supplied with the demo.

 ## Standard system behaviors

 If playback is paused from the application and the device is locked afterwards, the lock screen will surprisingly not display playback controls.
 This is standard iOS behavior (Apple Podcasts application works the same).
 Playback can be restarted from the control center, though.